0xTCG/biser/README.md

 ### Other options

-Run `biser -h` to list available options.
+Run `biser -h` to see the available options.

 ### Output format